jordanbess-inkwellai/ecco-geospatialdata_integration_review_analysis-services_fastapi/README.md

 Support for any OGR or DUCKDB format
 Support for converting ESRI Mobile Geodatabase SQLite to GPKG or other GIS Format Ability to import 3D Geometry into postgis

+NextJS PWA web app can create basic styling symbology and labeling for GL JSON Vector Tiles and SLD for geoserver/geonode